Cerebral palsy: Prognosis

 Puberty in young adults with cerebral palsy may be precocious or delayed.
 Delayed puberty is thought to be a consequence of nutritional deficiencies.
 There is currently no evidence that CP affects fertility, although some of the secondary symptoms have been shown to affect sexual desire and performance.
 Adults with CP were less likely to get routine reproductive health screening as of 2005.
 Gynecological examinations may have to be performed under anesthesia due to spasticity, and equipment is often not accessible.
 Breast self-examination may be difficult, so partners or carers may have to perform it.
-Women with CP reported higher levels of spasticity and urinary incontinence during menstruation in a study.
 Men with CP have higher levels of cryptorchidism at the age of 21.

 CP can significantly reduce a person's life expectancy, depending on the severity of their condition and the quality of care they receive.
 5–10% of children with CP die in childhood, particularly where seizures and intellectual disability also affect the child.
 The ability to ambulate, roll, and self-feed has been associated with increased life expectancy.
 While there is a lot of variation in how CP affects people, it has been found that "independent gross motor functional ability is a very strong determinant of life expectancy".
 According to the Australian Bureau of Statistics, in 2014, 104 Australians died of cerebral palsy.
 The most common causes of death in CP are related to respiratory causes, but in middle age cardiovascular issues and neoplastic disorders become more prominent.